124th Ohio Infantry Regiment: Summer Lull and advance on Chattanooga

 On Sunday.
 August 16, they struck their tents at Manchester, and marched up over the Cumberland Mountains.
 After fording a cold river, Tuesday might brought them to the first range of the Cumberland mountains.
 On Wednesday, the regiment was detailed to assist the wagon train up the steep mountain road, which occupied most of the day.
 The men spent the night of August 19–20 on the mountain, and "enjoyed a most refreshing sleep in the cool invigorating mountain air."
 Thursday morning, the 124th Ohio marched down off the ridge into the Sequatchie Valley 6 mi-8 mi from its head.
 On Friday, August 21, they reached Poe's Tavern and encamped.
 They had covered about 50 mi over rough, wooded, mountainous territory in five days.

-Here again, as at Manchester, the men felt lucky.
-The Poe Branch of North Chickamauga Creek, (Note: North Chickamauga Creek begins in an area called The Horseshoe, a portion of Walden Ridge, a branch of the Cumberland Plateau.
+The men felt lucky here, as at Manchester.
+The Poe Branch of North Chickamauga Creek noted, (Note: North Chickamauga Creek begins in an area called The Horseshoe, a portion of Walden Ridge, a branch of the Cumberland Plateau.
 The creek forms in southeastern Sequatchie County at the confluence of Standifer and Brimer creeks north of the community of Lone Oak, and runs entirely in Tennessee.) "a pure cold stream of water" ran through the town.
-And again, they supplemented issued rations by living off the land's plentiful harvest of corn, fruit, potatoes, etc. (Note: Per Lewis, "We also found here plenty of corn - just at the roasting-ear period of maturity; and it would surprise you farmers to see how soon a ten-acre field of green corn would be used up·by an army.
+Again, they supplemented issued rations by living off the land's plentiful harvest of corn, fruit, potatoes, etc. (Note: Per Lewis, "We also found here plenty of corn - just at the roasting-ear period of maturity; and it would surprise you farmers to see how soon a ten-acre field of green corn would be used up·by an army.
 But how did the boys prepare it so as to make it good and wholesome?
 Of course, it could be roasted on the ear, but that was too slow a process.
 By this time, in our experience as soldiers, we had divided into messes of about four.
 One would carry a small tin pail or kettle, holding about four quarts; another would carry a small frying pan; the third would carry a coffeepot (without which the rebellion could not have been put down); while the fourth would carry some other article necessary to the culinary art.
 The commissary supplied us with salt pork or bacon, and also with salt and pepper.
 Now the culinary process is this: the corn is gathered and carefully silked, then with a sharp knife and every soldier was supposed to have one or if left lying about loose) the corn was shaven from the cob, put into the frying pan with a slice of pork or bacon, and cooked until tender; add salt and pepper to suit taste, and you have a dish good enough to set before a union soldier - and too good for a king.")